Read what it means to Mrs. Ventura to be a Black Belt?

 Now no martial art could expect to train for an infinite number of attack permutations.
 What it can do is set a solid base upon which each unique situation can be built off of and that’s Hapkido in a nut shell.
 This is the main reason why our martial art is great for children.
 The two main issues they have to contend with are bullies and strangers.
 So our strategy in teaching them is to protect themselves from a would-be bully (we don’t teach children or adults to fight per se ) and to evade/escape a stranger with unknown intentions.
 As the child grows up the number of possibly bad situations also builds until they reach teenager and begin to study as adults.

 So how do we accomplish this?
 There are a set of techniques associated with each type of basic attack.
 These techniques define how to move and what to do, grab, strike or kick in order to defend against a specific attack scenario (a short list: punches from overhead, hook, jab, cross, kicks like side, roundhouse, thrust, snap, spinning heel, grabs from hand/wrist, sleeve, shoulder, collar, bear hugs from in front or back under arms or over arms, head lock, guillotine and full nelson, reaps and throws, arm and leg bars and weapons.)
 As no two attacks will be the same, Hapkido has several variations that the student must become proficient in for each category of attack.
 But there is more to it than just memorizing a technique otherwise you could learn Hapkido from a book.
 The basic principles of Hapkido rely on you staying balanced while moving the attacker so that they are off balanced.
 It also employs joint locks and joint manipulation in order to help with subduing the attack.
 Because it relies on both linear and circular movements, Hapkido for the most part equalizes each combatant.
-This is why a women weighing ~120 pounds can be just as effective at withstanding an attack from a much larger and probably stronger male attacker as another male.
+This is why a women weighing ~120 pounds can be just as effective at withstanding an attack from a much larger and possibly stronger male attacker as another male.
 There is also the use of and/or defense against traditional and modern weapons, including the cane, belt, gun, knife, staff and short stick which vary in emphasis.
 Visit our Blog for more information on Hapkido.

 Our Warrior Hapkido program is taught in a manner that utilizes the philosophies of ancient warriors.
 Although a belt system is used in accordance with the Hapkido way, the emphasis is on training...